jaredLunde/exploration/README.md

 ### useVisibleNodes()

-A hook that subscribes to updates to the file tree and returns the nodes that are currently visible in the file tree.
+A hook that observes to updates to the file tree and returns the nodes that are currently visible in the file tree.

 #### Arguments